peteroupc/peteroupc.github.io/estimation.md

 <a id=Introduction></a>
 ## Introduction

-This page presents general-purpose algorithms for estimating the mean value of a stream of random variates, or estimating the mean value of a function of those numbers.
+Suppose we have an endless stream of numbers, each generated at random and independently from each other, and we can sample as many numbers from the stream as we want.
+These numbers are called _random variates_.
+This page presents general-purpose algorithms for estimating the mean value ("long-run average") of those variates, or estimating the mean value of a function of those numbers.
 The estimates are either _unbiased_ (they have no systematic bias from the true mean value), or they come close to the true value with a user-specified error tolerance.

 The algorithms are described to make them easy to implement by programmers.